devpty/horizon/README.md

 A 2d game framework / engine.

 Planned features:
-- Will include in-game editing and debugging tools
+- Will include in-engine editing and debugging tools
 - Will hopefully be less meme-y once we reach somewhere close to functionality

 ## Structure